rushio-consulting/md2codelab/README.md

  The best way to start is to clone this repository.

- ** To avoid a long way to setup your environment, You will need to install docker to continue ! **
+ **To avoid a long way to setup your environment, You will need to install docker to continue !**

 Following are the list of command for your quick start :

     git clone https://github.com/bwnyasse/md2codelab.git
-    cd md2codelab/.quickstart
+    cd md2codelab/.quickstart/

+    # You must complete file `md/config.yaml` to update the app url location and messages
+    # Launch the compilation => output dir is build/
     /bin/bash build.sh --launch

+    #if the build is done!
+    cd build/

+    # You can launch any http server
+    python -m SimpleHTTPServer